-Salmonella infection (salmonellosis) is a common bacterial disease that affects the intestinal tract.
-Salmonella bacteria typically live in animal and human intestines and are shed through feces.
-Humans become infected most frequently through contaminated water or food.
-The Center for Disease Control notes that people can get sick from Salmonella simply from touching poultry or the birds’ environment, even if the birds appear healthy and clean.
+Salmonella infection, or salmonellosis, is a bacterial disease that can make animals and humans very ill.
+Salmonella bacteria live in human and animal intestines, and people most often become infected through contaminated food or water.
+The Centers for Disease Control note that people can get sick from salmonella merely from touching poultry or the birds’ environment, even if the birds appear healthy and clean.

-Symptoms of Salmonella poisoning usually begin 12-72 hours after infection.
+Symptoms of salmonella poisoning usually begin 12 to 72 hours after infection, but can take up to six days to appear.
 Diarrhea, abdominal cramping, and fever are common symptoms.
 The diarrhea is typically loose and not bloody.
 Nausea, vomiting, headache, and muscle aches may occur.
-Luckily for us, the Center for Disease Control has come up with a handy list of safe-handling trips to avoid this issue with your backyard layers!
+Luckily for us, the CDC has come up with a handy list of safe-handling trips to avoid this issue with your backyard layers!